qinmoelei/competition-examples/TUTORIAL.md

 * **Modify programs or dataset**

-To edit a program (e.g. scoring program, ingestion program), or to edit the dataset, you first need to upload the new version as a zip file in the "My Datasets" page.
+To edit a program (e.g. scoring program, ingestion program), or to edit the dataset, you first need to upload the new version as a zip file in the "My Datasets" page, as following:

 ![screenshot](tutorial_images/datasets_screenshot.png)